 To the contrary, after examining the evidence, our courts decided unanimously that Santander had indeed committed wrongs and breached race discrimination laws.
 They said the false, poor job-performance record it had given me and its subsequent act of throwing me out of my job were unjust and racially motivated.

 They also decided that Santander had breached its own written employment contract with me (which it had written up) by under-paying me thousands of pounds in wages.

-Having been found guilty of racial discrimination, Santander then tried to get off the hook by claiming that British law allows discrimination against people based on their skin colour and, hence, it had done nothing wrong whatsoever.
+Having been found guilty of racial discrimination, Santander then tried to get off the hook by claiming that British law allows discrimination based on people’s skin colour and, hence, that it had done nothing wrong whatsoever.